iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_arraycommand.rst

 In this example, we are going to configure our module to act as a basic servo with the ability to move between [-pi, pi] radians as controlled by the flight controller.
 This example uses Vertiq's servo firmware, and is replicable on all servo firmware versioned 0.1.0 or later.

-We are going to perform all configurations via the :ref:`DroneCAN GUI tool <dronecan_gui_basics>`.
+We are going to perform all configurations via the `DroneCAN GUI tool <https://dronecan.github.io/GUI_Tool/Overview/>`_.
 Please note that it is also possible to configure these options using the :ref:`IQ Control Center <control_center_start_guide>`.

 First, we're going to set our module's ``zero angle``.
 This is, basically, the angle that your module will treat as 0 rad of displacement.
 You can read more about zero angle in our :ref:`angle control documentation <Zero Angle>`.
 To do so, manually rotate your module into the position you want as your 0 location.
 Then, in